-The café follows the traditional Viennese coffee house approach, which means staff have a cultivated, formal politeness and you can spend many a happy hour trying to decide what they’re really thinking.
+The café follows the traditional Viennese coffee house approach.
+On my visit, the staff had that lovely cultivated, formal politeness where you can spend many a happy hour trying to decide what they’re really thinking.

-The menu (at the time of writing) includes a wide range of coffees, teas, soft drinks, beers, wines etc., cakes, and proper cold and hot meals featuring typical Viennese restaurant dishes with a smattering of innovative vegetarian and other options, too.
+The menu (at the time of writing) includes a wide range of coffees, teas, soft drinks, beers, wines etc., cakes, and some cold and hot snacks & meals featuring typical Viennese tastes with one or two vegetarian and other options, as well.